bryansomto/bryansomto/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Remy Token
+- 🔭 I’m currently working on my Alx Projects
 - 🌱 I’m currently learning C & Python at Alx School
 - 👯 I’m looking to collaborate on Web3 projects
 - 💬 Ask me about myself